RIT3shSapata/sgw-training/tasks/tasks.md

 - Create a document from Couchbase Server UI
-- Review the revision IDs and explain the different values in revision IDs
+- Review the revision IDs and explain the different values in revision IDs I have created 1 doc through postman (id:1) and 2 through CB UI(id: 11 and 21).
+Each doc has a meta rev ID and a bunch of XATTRS rev IDs, one for each update to the doc.

 ### Observations

 ## Task 5